jadecobra/python_tdd_exercises/source/functions/index.rst

 * :ref:`what causes AssertionError<what causes AssertionError?>`
 * :ref:`how to make functions<what is a function?>`

-:ref:`Would you like to use variables to make a person?<how to make a person with strings>`
+:ref:`Would you like to make a person with strings?<how to make a person with strings>`

 ----